dbist/docs/v2.2/topology-patterns.md

 ### More resilient structure

-3 or more nodes are recommended to provide HA, share the load and spread the capacity.
+Three or more nodes are recommended to provide high availability, share the load and spread the capacity.
 Dynamically scaling out the nodes from 3 to 4, 4 to 5, or any other intervals is supported.
 There are no constraints on the server increments.
 Local deployment is a single data center deployment.
 The network latency among the nodes is expected to be the same and about 1ms range.

-The diagram below depicts a node as a letter (A, B, C, D, E ...)
+The diagram below depicts each node as a letter (A, B, C, D, E):

 ~~~
 A------C         A-----C           A-----C